rHermes/adventofcode/README.md

 #### 23

-Wasted a loooottttttttt of time on part 1, because I didn't do adjancency correctly and included the position itself, just not the eight positions around.
+Wasted a loooottttttttt of time on part 1, because I didn't do adjacency correctly and included the position itself, just not the eight positions around.

 Part 1: 00:39:23